shemiakin/lua-nodejs-path/README.md

 **Returns**
 - *string*

-The `path:resolve()` method resolves a sequence of paths or path segments into an absolute path.
+The `path.resolve()` method resolves a sequence of paths or path segments into an absolute path.

 The given sequence of paths is processed from right to left, with each subsequent path prepended until an absolute path is constructed.
-For instance, given the sequence of path segments: `/foo`, `/bar`, `baz`, calling `path:resolve('/foo', '/bar', 'baz')` would return `/bar/baz` because `baz` is not an absolute path but `/bar + / + baz` is.
+For instance, given the sequence of path segments: `/foo`, `/bar`, `baz`, calling `path.resolve('/foo', '/bar', 'baz')` would return `/bar/baz` because `baz` is not an absolute path but `/bar + / + baz` is.

 If, after processing all given `path` segments, an absolute path has not yet been generated, the current working directory is used.